owncloud-archive/documentation/admin_manual/enterprise/user_management/saml_2.0_sso.rst

 Metadata Available
 ~~~~~~~~~~~~~~~~~~

-Under ``https://cloud.hostname.tld/Shibboleth.sso/Metadata`` mod_shib exposes the Metadata that is needed by ADFS to add the SP as a Relying party.
+Under ``https://<owncloud server fqdn>/Shibboleth.sso/Metadata`` shibd exposes the Metadata that is needed by ADFS to add the SP as a Relying party.

 ADFS
 -----